S-Corp Reasonable Compensation in 2026

 Reasonable compensation isn't a gray area.
 The rules are clear.
 The data is public.
 The methodology is established.
 What's been missing is an accessible, affordable way for S-corp owners to actually do the analysis and document it properly.

 That's what WageProof does.
 You describe your role, we match your tasks to BLS wage data for your metro area and experience level, and you get a documented report you can attach to your corporate minutes and share with your CPA.
-Takes about 15 minutes.
+You're done in about 15 minutes.

 Whether you use WageProof or not, get this documented.
 The IRS is paying more attention than they used to, and "I didn't know" stopped being an excuse a long time ago.